 His comments coincide with a recent survey conducted by the British Council and reported by the BBC, which found that “fear of not fitting into other cultures was the greatest non-academic barrier to UK students studying overseas, with about a third (34%) saying this put them off.”

-Adam Caller, a member of the International Education Consultants Association (IECA) and founder of Tutors International, said, “British tutors are in very high demand by American families.
+Adam Caller, a member of the International Education Consultants Association (IECA) and founder of Tutors International, said, “British private tutors are in very high demand by American families.
 The confidence, worldliness, and grounded nature of many top flight British tutors is important to US parents who want their children to understand more of the world than most Americans see.”

 “We have more job opportunities than ever for outstanding tutors or teachers looking for a career change.
 There are currently five US tutoring positions advertised on our tutors website, one with a salary equivalent to £96,000 per annum.”